Skip to main content

 Highlights:

 1. Collaboration: A key theme I took from the week is that there is a need for collaboration within our ecosystem.
-During the Plenary meeting of the UN-IGIF, I heard updates on activity over the past year and a forward look from the three working groups which are: The Sustainable Funding Working Group, The Capacity Development Working Group and the Communications Working Group (which the UK co-chairs and provides secretariat resource to).
-For me, a key takeaway from this meeting was the need for collaboration between the Working Groups within the High-level Groups.
+During the Plenary meeting of the UN-IGIF, I heard updates on activity over the past year and a forward look from the three IGIF working groups: The Sustainable Funding Working Group, the Capacity Development Working Group and the Communications Working Group (which the UK co-chairs and provides secretariat resource to).
+For me, a key takeaway from this meeting was the need for collaboration between the Working Groups within the High-level Group.
 The updates from each Working Group demonstrated that there are lots of opportunities to work together to achieve shared goals and avoid duplication of efforts.

 1. Knowledge sharing: Attending the 14th Session was a great opportunity for me to learn from other countries.
-During the High-level Group meeting, it was great to hear from three Regions who presented case studies of the use of the UN Integrated Geospatial Information Framework (UN-IGIF) As a part of the UK’s role on co-chairing the Communications Working group, we are keen to collect case studies of regions experiences using the UN-IGIF and the benefits and challenges.
+During the High-level Group meeting, it was great to hear from three regions who presented case studies of the use of the UN-IGIF.
+As a part of the UK’s role on co-chairing the Communications Working group, we are keen to collect case studies of regions experiences using the UN-IGIF and the benefits and challenges.
 It was great to hear these experiences and think how we can use these case studies in future work.

-1. Delivering intervention on behalf of the UK: Another highlight of mine was delivering an intervention on behalf of the UK Delegation on the United Nations Integrated Geospatial Information Framework with a focus on being collaborative and outcome orientated as well acknowledging the work that has been progressed by the High-level Group Working Groups over the past year.
+1. Delivering an intervention on behalf of the UK: Another highlight of mine was delivering an intervention on behalf of the UK delegation on the UN-IGIF with a focus on being collaborative and outcome orientated as well acknowledging the work that has been progressed by the High-level Group Working Groups over the past year.

 For more information on the UN-GGIM 14th session, please visit the UN-GGIM website.